compoundingeffects/bigpictureschool/cosmology.md

 First, the night sky is dark.
 That might sound obvious, but it's actually a puzzle.
 If the universe were infinitely large and filled with stars in all directions, every line of sight would eventually land on a star, and the whole sky would blaze with light.
 The fact that it doesn't tells us something important about the universe's age and size.

-Second, light from distant galaxies is "stretched."
-When scientists examine the light coming from faraway galaxies, they notice it's shifted toward the red end of the color spectrum.
-This is similar to how a siren sounds lower-pitched as an ambulance drives away from you — the waves get stretched out.
-With light from galaxies, this "redshift" tells us those galaxies are moving away from us.
-And crucially, the farther away a galaxy is, the more its light is shifted — meaning things farther away are receding faster.
+Second, distant galaxies are moving away from us — and we can tell by their color.
+You've probably noticed how an ambulance siren sounds lower-pitched as it drives away.
+Light works the same way: as a galaxy moves away from us, its light gets stretched toward the red end of the spectrum.
+The greater the distance, the more the stretching — meaning the farthest galaxies are receding the fastest.

 Third, there's a faint glow of heat filling all of space.
 Everywhere you point a sensitive detector, you pick up an incredibly faint warmth — just barely above absolute zero (the coldest temperature physically possible).
 This "cosmic microwave background radiation" is essentially the afterglow of the universe's fiery birth, still lingering 13.8 billion years later.